vacp2p/rfc/content/docs/rfcs/13/README.md

 ### Filter matching

-For [content filtered queries](#content-filtered-queries), an entry in the store service node matches the filter criteria in a `StoreRequest` if each of the following conditions are met:
+For [content filtered queries](#content-filtered-queries), an entry in the store service node matches the filter criteria in a `StoreQueryRequest` if each of the following conditions are met:
 - its `content_topic` is in the request `content_topics` set
 and it was published on a matching `pubsub_topic` OR the request `content_topics` and `pubsub_topic` fields are unset
 - its `timestamp` is _larger or equal_ than the request `start_time` OR the request `start_time` is unset